SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 This will install the SimpleITK python module with SimpleElastix unto your system, which can then be imported into your scripts like any other python module.

 Target language dependencies need to be pre-installed.
-The :code:`apt-get` packages are
+The relevant :code:`apt-get` packages are

 ::